If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 Mild side effects

 Here’s a short list of some of the mild side effects that Avonex can cause.
-To learn about other mild side effects, talk with your doctor or pharmacist, or read Avonex’s medication guide.
+To learn about other mild side effects, talk with your doctor or pharmacist, or read Avonex’s prescribing information.

 Mild side effects of Avonex that have been reported include:

-- flu-like side effects, such as chills, fever, or muscle pain
+- flu-like symptoms, such as chills, fever, or muscle pain

 - hair loss*